Maine Lighthouse & Milky Way Photography

 First, timing is everything.
 The best time to photograph them is during the golden hour, the hour before sunset, and the hour after sunrise.
 The lighting during these times is softer and more flattering and will make your photos look amazing.

 Have you ever wanted to photograph the Milky Way?
 Well, if you find yourself in Maine, you’re in luck!
 Maine is home to some of the most beautiful and iconic lighthouses in the United States.
-And what’s even better is that they offer some of the best night sky views.
+And even better, they offer some of the best night sky views.

 If you’re interested in photographing the Milky Way, you should keep a few things in mind.
 First, you’ll need to find a location with little light pollution.
 Second, you’ll need to plan your shoot around the moon cycle.
 The best time to photograph the Milky Way is during a new moon when the sky is darkest or the week before the new moon when the moon rises in the daytime and is below the horizon at night.